Aaron-d-k/droid-logica/INSTRUCTIONS.md

 ## Instruction Format

-Each instruction consists of the following numbers in memory in this orer:  (the last three parts are optional)
+Each instruction consists of the following numbers in memory in this order:  (the last three parts are optional)

 `<next-instruction> <opcode> [output] [input1] [input2]`